 Have students share their answers with a partner.
 Each partner then chooses one thing the other has learned and shares this with the class.
-For example: Tina and Beth have shared their answers.
-Beth will share what Tina has learned about self-talk.
-Beth would say, "The most important thing Tina learned is that we need to practice positive self-talk if we want to be in control."
-Have all students take a turn sharing one thing their partner has learned.
+For example: Brian and Laura have shared their answers.
+Laura chooses to share what Brian has learned about paying taxes.
+Laura would say, "The most important thing Brian learned is why we pay taxes."
+Have all students share one thing their partner has learned.
 Remind students to add the Assessment & Portfolio Guide to their Transition Portfolio.